-There are many approaches to breast reconstruction, so a patient who desires breast reconstruction is likely to be a candidate for at least one of these techniques.
+There are many approaches to breast reconstruction, so women in Washington, DC; Chevy Chase and Bethesda, MD; Arlington and Fairfax, VA; and surrounding areas who desire breast reconstruction are likely to be a candidate for at least one of these techniques.
 Many patients will benefit from a combination.
-As a candidate for reconstructive breast surgery, you will want to discuss all the appropriate options fully with your board-certified plastic surgeon.
+As a candidate for reconstructive breast surgery, you will want to discuss all the appropriate options fully with your plastic surgeon.
 Learn more about the different options below:

 Breast Reconstruction After Cancer

 Having a mastectomy for breast cancer can be a traumatic experience.
 We want to make sure you are aware of all the options available for restoration of the breasts and to reassure you about the positive results and benefits of breast reconstruction.